veeCan54/01-AWSCostManagementWS/README.md

 2. Cost Anomaly Detection.
 This is another feature I explored.
 AWS Cost Anomaly Detection uses machine learning models to detect and alert on anomalous spend patterns in your deployed AWS services.
 Using this feature has the following benefits:
-    1. You can investigate the root cause of an anomaly
+    1. You can investigate the root cause of an anomaly.
     2. You can configure how to evaluate your costs.
 Do you want to analyze a specific member account only?
 Do you want to analyze AWS services independently?
     3. You can receive alerts in aggregate reports.

-    In my opinion it is better to setup anomaly monitors early on during account creation and budget allocation.
+    In my opinion it would be a good idea to setup anomaly monitors early on during account creation and budget allocation.
     This is because it can take upto 24 hours to detect an anomaly after usage occurs, because Cost Anomaly Detection uses data from Cost Explorer, which has a delay of up to 24 hours.
 If you create a new monitor, it can take 24 hours to begin detecting new anomalies.
 For a new service subscription, 10 days of historical service usage data is needed before anomalies can be detected for that service.
 This way when there is an anomaly we receive the alert within the expected amount of time so we can take necessary steps.

 3. Cost Optimization - Rightsizing Recommendations.
-This feature reveiws the historical usage to identify opportunities for greater cost and usage efficiency.
+This feature reviews historical usage to identify opportunities for greater cost and usage efficiency.
 By default, 14 days of usage is considered.
 My AWS account being in the free tier, I did not have any data for AWS to analyze my spending pattern.
 So there were no recommendations for me.

 **Section 2:**